BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing and an umbrella or light rain jacket, as Singapore is hot and humid year-round with frequent, sudden downpours.
-You'll also want comfortable walking shoes, as you'll likely be doing a lot of exploring on foot.
+Pack light, breathable clothing and an umbrella or light raincoat, as Singapore is hot and humid year-round with frequent, short downpours.
+You'll also want comfortable walking shoes as you'll likely be doing a lot of exploring on foot.
+Don't forget sunscreen and insect repellent!

 safety

-Singapore is renowned for its safety, but it's still wise to be aware of your surroundings, especially in crowded areas.
-Keep your valuables secure and avoid displaying large amounts of cash.
-You'll find that petty crime is very low here.
+Singapore is renowned for its safety, but it's always wise to be aware of your surroundings, especially in crowded areas.
+Keep your valuables secure and be cautious of overly friendly strangers offering unsolicited 'deals' or tours, though these are rare.
+The police presence is high and efficient.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.